AntonioTorres23/OpenGL_Notes/Normal Mapping.md

 `vs_out.TBN = transpose(mat3(T, B, N));`

 Note that we use the **transpose** function instead of the **inverse** function here.
 A great property of orthogonal matrices (each axis is a perpendicular unit vector) is that the transpose of an orthogonal matrix equals its inverse.
-Th
+This is a great property as **inverse** is expensive and a transpose isn't.

+Within the fragment shader we do not transform the normal vector, but we transform the other relevant vectors to tangent space